2019 Grant Highlights

-As you read about our grants history, think of the significant impact we can make together as we reach toward our ultimate goal of $100,000 in annual giving!
+As you read about the grants awarded last November, please think of the significant impact we can make together as we reach toward our ultimate goal of $100,000 in annual giving!

 $5,000 – Achieve Tahoe.
 Supports the dreams of outdoor action sports athletes by raising injury prevention awareness while providing resources and inspiration to those who suffer life-altering injuries.
 This grant will assist in building capacity to serve clients by creating an online booking system for events and donations.

 $5,000 – Aim High for High School.
 Supports a 25-day summer educational and enrichment program blending math, science and humanities coursework, social-emotional development, college & career awareness along with health & wellness issues, and environmental education for low-income middle school students.

 $5,000 – Arts for the Schools.
 Provides performing arts (music, visual arts, and career training) classes and assemblies to bring cultural awareness through cultural performing arts.
 Meets key California career & arts content standards.